phpdev-uk/configuration-management-ansible/common/author-bio.md

-Paul Waring is a freelance developer and system administrator who works with a range of businesses across the UK.
+Paul Waring is a freelance PHP developer and Linux system administrator who works with a range of businesses across the UK.

 Before going freelance, Paul supported software for teaching at the University of Manchester, and was the IT Director and Technical Manager at a wholesale